GodsIMiJ1/dataops-terminal/README.md

 ## 📜 License

+## 🛡️ Licensing

+This software is proprietary and protected under the FlameOS Protocol.

 © 2025 GodsIMiJ AI Solutions.
 All Rights Reserved.

+This codebase is not open source and is intended solely for evaluation within the context of official submissions.
-This software is proprietary and confidential.
-Unauthorized use, reproduction, modification, or distribution is strictly prohibited without explicit written consent from GodsIMiJ AI Solutions.
+Unauthorized use, distribution, or modification is strictly prohibited.

-You may:
-- View the code for evaluation or submission purposes only
-- Not distribute, sell, license, or modify any part of the codebase

-For commercial or extended usage, contact: james@godsimij-ai-solutions.com
+Contact [james@godsimij-ai-solutions.com](mailto:james@godsimij-ai-solutions.com) for commercial or extended licensing inquiries.

 ---